-3. Directing your gift through a ‘parent organization’ or conduit
+3. Directing your gift through a ‘parent nonprofit’ or conduit

-There are many situations where tax-deductible donations might be directed through a parent organization – donations to a church or religious school, to a local branch of a larger organization (American Cancer Society, for example), or through conduit platforms like GiveWell, or DonorsChoose.org.
+There are many situations where tax-deductible donations might be directed through a parent nonprofit – donations to a church or religious school, to a local branch of a larger nonprofit (American Cancer Society, MS Society, for example), or through conduit platforms like GiveWell, or DonorsChoose.org.

 We’ve hit upon a few of the most common uses, but donors can also use designations to make their gift on behalf of or in honor of someone, or simply to include a special message to the nonprofit.